rdbcache/rdbcache-test/README.md

 Run Tests
 ---------

-To run the whole test:
+To run the whole test suite:

 ./rdbcache_test

-_
-A test result has been saved in file rdbcache-test-result.txt.
+A previous test result has been saved in file rdbcache-test-result.txt.

 You also can run individual as followings: